 The Mirabell Palace and the Marble Hall - precious jewels

 Mirabell Palace owes its present, elegant appearance to Peter de Nobile, the court's architectural consultant and director of the Vienna School of Architecture.
 Details such as the edging of the windows, the capitals and stuccowork bear witness to the palace's former splendor.
 The masterly staircase by Lukas von Hildebrandt is one of the most precious works of art at Mirabell Palace.
 Charming putti (cherubs) decorate the marble balustrade; the sculptures in the niches are the work of the famous Georg Raphael Donner and among the finest products of the European baroque.
-Several scenes from The Sound of Music were recorded here.
+Several scenes from The Sound of Music were shot here.
 Maria and the children sing 'Do-Re-Mi' while dancing around the horse fountain and use the steps as a musical scale.
-The Palace of Mirabell is also a popular location for weddings.
+The Palace of Mirabell is also one of the most popular locations for weddings worldwide.

 The name Mirabell comes from “mirabile” (which means admirable) and “bello” (for beautiful).
 Once you have visited the Marble Hall and the baroque gardens of this beautiful palace, you will surely agree with this name choice.